glacials/twos.dev/src/warm/dashes.md

 #### The Hyphen-Powered En Dash

-The en dash looks similar enough to the hyphen in most fonts that people often settle for a single hyphen: `2020-2030`. \LaTeX requires two (`--`) for the en dash.
+The en dash looks similar enough to the hyphen in most fonts that people often settle for a single hyphen: `2020-2030`. $\LaTeX$ requires two (`--`) for the en dash.

 #### The Hyphen-Powered Em Dash

 A common replacement for the em dash is a space on either end of two hyphens (`  --  `).
-Because \LaTeX reserves two hyphens for the en dash, it requires three (`---`) for the em.
+Because $\LaTeX$ reserves two hyphens for the en dash, it requires three (`---`) for the em.

 ### Output Difficulties